 We could argue whether or not no follow links are directly beneficial for SEO until the cows come home.
 The overall feeling among experts is that they do not have any direct impact on rankings but they do provide brand exposure, referral traffic and other off site signals that do help your rankings in the search results. – Source Searchengineland.com

-This guide will teach you how to develop a link building strategy and implement it in a white hat way that will guarantee long term organic traffic and revenue from your most important digital assets without risking nasty penalties.
+The folks at Rhino Rank will help you to develop a link building strategy and implement it in a way that will guarantee long term organic traffic and revenue from your most important digital assets without risking nasty penalties.